gumaerc-testorg/24.01-spring-2006/content/pages/syllabus.md

 In Text:
 (Blinksworth 1987, 23)

-See the [Chicago Manual of Style](http://www.chicagomanualofstyle.org/16/bib_toc.html) for more details about how to create and cite your bibliography.
+See the {{% resource_link "6945e126-3a30-46e5-a725-dc757213ae88" "Chicago Manual of Style" %}} for more details about how to create and cite your bibliography.

 Plagiarism
 ----------